Compliance and Consumer Information

 The Directory includes faculty’s name, position, credentials, email and contact information.

 Campus-based courses are taught in classrooms and laboratory settings at the college campus at 1423 N. Jefferson Ave., Springfield, MO 65802.
 Science classes may be taught at the Trustee Science Center on Drury Lane at Drury University.
-Cox College and Drury offer a dual degree program in Houston, Missouri.
+Cox College and Drury offer a dual degree program in Houston, Missouri, as well as an ASN program at Scott Regional Technology Center in Monett, Missouri.
 Clinical settings are located at CoxHealth facilities, various schools, and other patient care facilities.

 Course Schedule Information